-The indigenous Kogis are the direct heirs of the Tayronas, one of the greatest pre-Colombian civilizations of the Latin American continent, which has now disappeared.
+The Kogi people are the direct descendants of the Tayronas, one of the greatest pre-Colombian civilizations of the Latin American continent, which has now disappeared.

 This people with thousand-year-old traditions have withdrawn to the slopes of the Sierra Nevada de Santa Marta, a unique territory with snow-covered peaks and lush valleys that they consider to be “the heart of the world”.

 These 12,000 men and women lead a simple and spiritual existence there, respectful of the Earth that gave birth to them.
-Welcoming very few foreigners, they have nevertheless given themselves the mission of transmitting their ancestral knowledge to “civilized” men and women so that they can return to the harmony of the world.
+Welcoming very few foreigners, they have nevertheless given themselves the mission of sharing their ancestral knowledge.

 In the heart of Sierra Nevada de Santa Marta